Miljan Miljanić: Yugoslavia national team

-Miljanić had three stints as the head coach of the Yugoslavia national football team, 1965–66, 1973–74 and 1979–82.
+Miljanić had three stints as the head coach of the Yugoslavia national team, 1965–66, 1973–74 and 1979–82.
 He coached the national team at the 1974 FIFA World Cup and the 1982 FIFA World Cup.

-By the year of 1992, the team was coached by Bosnian Ivica Osim, whose rule had qualified Yugoslavia to UEFA Euro 1992.
+By 1992, the team was coached by Bosnian Ivica Osim, during whose tenure Yugoslavia had qualified to UEFA Euro 1992.
 However, with his family under the siege of Sarajevo, Osim resigned on 23 May.
 To replace him, the Yugoslav federation called a duo of Miljanić and Ivan Čabrinović, a Serb married with a Muslim woman.
 One day later, it was announced the squad list.
-Under Miljanić and Čabrinović, Yugoslavia played just one unofficial friendly against the club ACF Fiorentina, in Florence, for a minor attendance and under huge protests, on 28 May.
+Under Miljanić and Čabrinović, Yugoslavia played just one unofficial friendly against the club Fiorentina, in Florence, for a minor attendance and under huge protests, on 28 May.
 It was known by that day the rumor that Yugoslavia would be banned of the tournament due to Yugoslav wars, to which Miljanić, disgusted with increasingly questions about his players origins rather than their efficiency, reacted with wet eyes: "are we not welcomed?
 What?
 They do not want us anymore?".
 On 31 May, with the squad already in Sweden, the ban was confirmed, just ten days before the opening match.